evoth/blog/README.md

 - Organize Tailwind mess using components and stuff
     - Reduce repeated sets of classes
 - Weird glitch where there's too much padding below references until reflow
+    - Caused by tooltips overflowing (I think I fixed this when working on footer but check to make sure)
 - Disable SVG animation and similar for prefers-reduced-motion
 - Minify CSS/JS, Tailwind classes and reformat HTML
 - Bundle JS or combine into modules instead of having a bunch of separate scripts